Kaassal/Angular-Homes-App/README.md

 # Angular-Homes-App
 The basic angular tutorial application with some fixes, made to work with angular 17

-### Implemented updates

-- **Added http requests!:**
+### How to run this proyect

 Please note that for this proyect to work locally the local json server must be running, it is also possible for your url to differ so run the following commands.

-This command will install json server, if you already have it does not need to be run, however it will most likely not hurt anything
+This command will install json server, if you already have it does not need to be run, however it will most likely not hurt anything.

 ```
 npm install -g json-server